mediaexplorer74/MiBand3/README.md

 ## Status / progress
 - Min.
 Win.
-SDK = 14393
+SDK changed from 14393 to 10240 (Hello, Astoria compatibility)
-- Code "translated" with (help) of MS Copilot (Engine ChatGPT-4o).
+- UI remake started (normal Pivot for Main page planned...)
 - Draft / sketch (but at now, app already compiled and can start normally.. at minimum!)
 - Only Mi Band 3 tested (battery status ok, all other parameters failed), but theoretically Band 4 and 5 can be connected…

 ## ToDo
+- Research GATT protocol, find all needed GUIDs...
 - Fix 100500 bugs of "automatic intelligence" (AI... it's joke))
 - Think of/about MiBand 4 & 5 modifications...